Your Complete Guide to Superior Word-of-Mouth Volunteer Recruitment

 - Social media

-- Step 3: Choose tools you need to collect and store stories (software and hardware)
+- Step 3: Choose the tools you need to collect and store stories (software and hardware)

 - Step 4: Decide when you will collect stories (set the beginning and end date for the current campaign)